-Early in the autumn term consultation on the curriculum for the following year forms part of the work of the Curriculum Development Group in school.
 In the spring term the Year 9 options process begins with a number of key events to support students and parents make an informed choice.
 There is an options' assembly, options' evening and a booklet explaining the different pathways.
-The SEND department liaise closely with SLT and the Y9 DSD to identify students that would benefit from parts/ all of the KS4 SEND Curriculum Offer.
+The Learning Support Department liaise closely with SLT and the Y9 DSD to identify students that would benefit from parts/ all of the KS4 SEN Curriculum Offer.
 This includes access to Functional Skills English, Functional Skills Maths, Functional Skills IT, Personal Development and Employability (PDE) using the Prince's Trust, Study Support and access to the AQA Unit Awards Scheme that are taught in tandem of other GCSE options.
-All Year 9 students are interviewed where the SEND department lead on interviewing students with SEND.
-In addition, students are offered an interview with the careers support staff.
+All Year 9 students are interviewed where the Learning Support Department lead on interviewing students with SEN. In addition, students are offered an interview with the careers support staff.